 When cooked, vermicelli noodles remain opaque but glass noodles become transparent.
 Texturally, glass noodles are springier and chewier whereas vermicelli noodles have less of a bite.

 If you only have one or the other, there is no crime in substituting glass noodles for vermicelli noodles when making bihun goreng.
 You can even make thai stir fried glass noodles or pad thai glass noodles with this vegetarian mee hoon goreng!

-There you have it folks, our low fodmap vegetarian bee hoon goreng recipe straight from Aisha’s childhood home.
-We covered everything from how to cook vermicelli rice noodles, the difference between vermicelli and glass noodles and went through plenty of tips and tricks to help you make this low fodmap vegetarian bee hoon goreng.
+There you have it folks, our low FODMAP vegetarian bee hoon goreng recipe straight from my Malaysian childhood home.
+We covered everything from how to cook vermicelli rice noodles, the difference between vermicelli and glass noodles and went through plenty of tips and tricks to help you make this low FODMAP vegetarian bee hoon goreng.

 Did you know the difference between vermicelli and glass noodles?
-Let us know in the comments below if you’ve made this recipe or if you found any of the tips helpful.
+Let us know in the comments below if you’ve made this mee hoon goreng vegetarian recipe or if you found any of the tips helpful.
 If you’re looking for another low fodmap noodle dish, try our:

 Bee hoon goreng is a stir-fried noodle dish that can be found throughout South East Asia.
 Our version of this quick, easy and delicious bee hoon goreng is low fodmap and vegetarian to satisfy your stir fry noodle cravings without the added pain from high fodmaps.